Investigative Reporter and Host of Backstory

 Prior to joining the Times in 1995, Van Natta worked for eight years at The Miami Herald, where he was a member of the Herald staff that won the 1993 Pulitzer Medal for Public Service for its coverage of Hurricane Andrew in August 1992 and its aftermath.
 In the hours after the hurricane, Van Natta wrote a first-person, page one account of riding out the hurricane in a Florida City motel, which was torn apart by the category 5 hurricane’s 165-mile per hour winds.
 While at The Herald, Van Natta won numerous other national and regional awards, including the IRE Gold Medal, the American Bar Association Silver Gavel and the Green Eyeshade Award from the Society of Professional Journalists.
 He was also a finalist for a Livingston Prize given to journalists under the age of 35.

-Van Natta is the author of three books: First Off the Tee: Presidential Hackers, Duffers and Cheaters from Taft to Bush (Public Affairs, 2003), Wonder Girl: The Magnificent Sporting Life of Babe Didrikson Zaharias (Little Brown, 2011) and the co-author, with Jeff Gerth, of Her Way: The Hopes and Ambitions of Hillary Rodham Clinton (Little Brown, 2007).
+Van Natta is the bestselling author of three books: First Off the Tee: Presidential Hackers, Duffers and Cheaters from Taft to Bush (Public Affairs, 2003), which The Economist called “the best book ever written on American politics,” Wonder Girl: The Magnificent Sporting Life of Babe Didrikson Zaharias (Little Brown, 2011) and the co-author, with Jeff Gerth, of Her Way: The Hopes and Ambitions of Hillary Rodham Clinton (Little Brown, 2007).
 First Off the Tee was a New York Times bestseller and was translated into six languages.
 Her Way was also a New York Times bestseller and was translated into nine languages.
 Wonder Girl won the United States Golf Association’s Warren Herbert Wind Golf Book Award in 2011, given to the top golf book published that year.

 He was born in Ridgewood, NJ, in 1964 and graduated from Don Bosco Prep in Ramsey, NJ and Boston University.
 While at BU, Van Natta served as the editor-in-chief of The Daily Free Press, the university’s independent student newspaper, and won the Scarlet Key Award, given to student leaders.
 In 2000, Boston University’s College of Communication awarded Van Natta its Distinguished Alumni Award.
 In 2018, Don Bosco Prep inducted him into its Hall of Fame.